Join our mailing list to get regular email updates and info on what we're up to!

 Although our bodies give us cues, we always need to take our thoughts and emotions into account as well.
 Just because your body is responding in a certain way, such as your penis becoming erect or your vulva getting wet, doesn’t mean you have to have sex if you don’t want to.

 You have the right to withdraw consent at any time.
-When you do, you partner(s) should respect your wishes immediately and without question.
+When you do, your partner(s) should respect your wishes immediately and without question.
 Just because you have consented to one thing doesn’t mean you have consented to something else, and it’s completely okay to say ‘no’ or stop at any point if you don’t want to continue.

 You don’t have to explain to your partner(s) why you have withdrawn consent if you don’t want to.
 And you can give consent again if you’re feelings change and you want to continue.